 TRACS® TM950 Ceiling Mount UV-C Air Purification Systems

-TRACS® TM950 Ceiling Mount UV-C Air Purification System is a multi-stage HEPA and UV-C air purification system that conveniently mounts in a standard 2x4 drop ceiling panel (2x2 model also available).
-Features include wall mounted controls, medically certified HEPA filter, CarbonWeb® pre-filter, and 22 inch germicidal UV-C lights (254nm).
+TRACS TM950 Ceiling Mount Air Purification system is a multistage HEPA and UV-C unit that conveniently mount into 2x4 drop ceilings.
+Features include wall-mounted controls for easy access, antimicrobial pleated prefilter(s), certified HEPA filter, and 22-inch germicidal UV-C lights (254 nm).

-This ceiling mounted UV-C air purifier is used for infection control in medical facilities or laboratories, and compliant with CDC, JCAHO, or USP <797> requirements.
-These medical grade UV-C air purifiers are installed to clean HVAC supply air, sanitize and recirculate room air, or to create negative pressure.
-Read more below...
+This ceiling-mounted air treatment system is used for infection control in medical facilities, laboratories, and compounding rooms in pharmacies, as it is compliant with CDC, JCAHO, or USP <797> requirements.
+It can be used to clean HVAC supply air, sanitize and recirculate room air, or be vented out to create negative pressure.

 Click here to read current report on how UV-C light inactivated airborne human coronaviruses

 Viruses may be small enough to slip by a HEPA filter, but most viruses are very susceptible to the effects of UV light.
 The UV lamps in the TRACS Manufacturing ceiling product line also radiate on the HEPA filter, where the dust, bacteria, and microorganisms are collected.

 In HEPA-only systems, mold and microbial growth can occur on the HEPA filter, so HEPA filters must be replaced at least once per year (even if the HEPA filter is not clogged).
 If they are not replaced, the microorganisms can actually eat through the HEPA media (this is known as bacteria grow-through), and be dispersed throughout the room.